 In Plain Sight: Race, Nontheatrical Film, and Archives of the Everyday (Roundtable Book Talk)

 Feb 25, 2021 @ 3:00 pm - 5:00 pm

 Please join the C21 Media Studies Collaboratory and the Moving Image Society for a screening and roundtable with the editors and contributors to Screening Race in American Nontheatrical Film (Duke 2019).
 Paying attention to previously neglected and overlooked films, the participants show how race has been imagined, discussed, and represented in nontheatrical films—from educational and ethnographic to amateur and home movies—and how the nontheatrical archive presents an alternative to traditional histories of race and representation in cinema.

-Speakers will include Allyson Field (Chicago), Marsha Gordon (NCSU), Martin Johnson (UNC Chapel Hill), Colin Williamson (Rutgers), Laura Isabel Serna (USC), and Crystal Mun-Hye Baik (UC Riverside).
+Participants: Allyson Nadia Field (Chicago), Marsha Gordon (NCSU), Martin Johnson (UNC Chapel Hill), Laura Isabel Serna (USC), Crystal Mun-hye Baik (UC Riverside), and Colin Williamson (Rutgers).

 About Screening Race in American Nontheatrical Film: